 And, don't forget about taking advantage of potential car insurance discounts, from safe-driver savings to discounts for students with good grades.
-Discounts vary by insurer, so be sure to ask your agent for more information.
+Discounts vary by insurer, so be sure to ask your insurance provider for more information.

 Does car insurance go down at 25?

 Insurers typically charge higher premiums for drivers younger than 25, according to the Insurance Information Institute (III).
 But, as teen drivers get older, rates typically drop — as long as they maintain a good driving record, the III says.